jeffhandley/CommandLineApps/System.CommandLine-Proposal.md

-# Proposal 1
+# Design Change Proposal

 ## Layering Changes

 ### Invocation / Actions

 All invocation models must be decoupled from the CLI model and parse result.
 Instead, the parse result must have the information needed to easily build an invocation model around the CLI model and parse result.

 As it is, every application model must find a way to adapt the desired development experience into `CliAction` APIs so that the built-in invocation model can function.
-This is a common challenge with "declarative" programming models, where extensibility can be challenging since all "imperative" coding approaches need to be adapted into the declarative model, which can be very limiting and awkward.
+This is a common challenge with declarative programming models, where extensibility can be challenging since all imperative coding approaches need to be adapted into the declarative model, which can be very limiting and awkward.

 All programming models needing to adapt into the declarative model also incurs risk of precluding performance optimizations and even introducing security vulnerabilities since narrow scope scenarios cannot be tightened up to block dangerous scenarios.
-A hypothetical example would be a scenario where passing a malicious argument value could lead to execution of dangerous code _within_ the core of the parser, with this code running in a cloud application in a manner where the argument values are untrusted.
+A hypothetical example is when passing a malicious argument value could lead to execution of dangerous code _within_ the core of the parser, with this code running in a cloud application in a manner where the argument values are untrusted.
 If such an incident were to occur, the application code would likely not be in a position to mitigate the risk, and any fixes in the parser core would be breaking changes.

-One of the goals with System.CommandLine must be for the parser itself to be exceptionally stable--"done" even.
-Invocation models must be empowered to evolve and even be supplanted though.
+One of the goals with System.CommandLine must be for the parser itself to be exceptionally stable--finished even.
+Invocation models will evolve and even be supplanted though.
 We currently have several invocation models in place and in mind including: strongly-typed `main` programs that use source-generators, other source-generator approaches that extend top-level statements cleanly, and even interceptor-based ideas.
 We also have sync- and async-based invocation which has recently evolved, and there are unsolved problems involving exit codes.
-It's clear that invocation models must be free to evolve and multiply since each approach as trade-offs and each implementation captures a point-in-time representation of coding practices.
-As invocation models evolve though, we must not need to update or extend the core parser, and those invocation models must not be forced to map their programming models to the invocation model that was baked in.
+It's clear that invocation models must be free to evolve and multiply since each approach as trade-offs and each implementation captures a point-in-time representation of current coding practices.
+As invocation models evolve, we must not need to update or extend the core parser, and those invocation models must not be forced to map their programming models to the invocation model that was baked in.

 The core parser must be completely devoid of any invocation model.
 Instead, the parse result must make building an invocation model exceptionally easy.
 A `CliAction`-based invocation model will still be included and promoted, but our servicing story will significantly improve with that factoring.